unsw-cse-comp99-3900/capstone-project-25t3-9900-h11a-bread/frontend/README.md

 # SystemX Frontend

-React application built with Vite and TypeScript, fully containerized with Docker.
+React application built with Vite and TypeScript for real-time accent translation, fully containerized with Docker.

 ## Features

 - **Vite** for fast development and building
 - **TypeScript** for type safety
+- **Real-time STT/TTS** via Speechmatics and Azure Speech SDK
+- **Speaker diarization** with automatic voice assignment
+- **AI-powered summaries** using DeepSeek V3
 - **Docker** support for development and production
 - **Hot Module Replacement** in development
 - **Nginx** for production serving